5 Transferable Customer Service Skills and Related Jobs

 Let’s take a look at some of the top customer service transferable skills that could open the door to a future career.

 Gladly pro tip: Knowing what to say is only half of effective communication.
-Knowing when to listen, as well as knowing how to actively listen, is an even more valuable skill in many situations.
+Knowing when to listen, and how to respond in kind, is an even more valuable skill in many situations.

 Unlock customer loyalty through natural conversation